,

 Our detailed guide can help you get started sharing those five-star reviews that can bring in even more customers.

-7. Engage with your community
+7. Engage with your local community at summer events

 While online success is crucial, consider the power of local engagement.
 Summer can be a great time to get involved with town festivals, business expos, fundraisers, and farmers markets to network and showcase your business.
 For tips on making the most of summer events for companies, take a look at our comprehensive guide.